layercak3/mfpbar-drag/README.md

   change drag seeking behaviour according to the value of hr-seek.
 * `--input-builtin-dragging` is disabled while the progress bar is active (i.e. when the mouse is in the proximity range).
-* `--cursor-autohide` is disabled while the progress bar is active
+* `--cursor-autohide` is disabled while the progress bar is active.
 * `MBTN_LEFT_DBL` is ignored while the progress bar is active because I use that as an alternate fullscreen toggle.
+* The `hover_lock_to_chapter_time` option controls whether hovering over a chapter diamond should lock the preview to displaying the chapter time (middle of the diamond).

 The original script can be found at https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar and the original